howardplus/blog_go/content/post/io.md

 }
 {{</highlight>}}

-Since all the data are written to the temporary buffer, your input will not echo on the screen.
-It is only when you enter "Ctrl-D", or EOF, that all the inputs will be displayed on the screen all at once.
+Since all the data are written to the temporary buffer, your inputs do not immediately echo on the screen.
+It is only when you enter "Ctrl-D", or EOF, that all the inputs will be echoed on the screen all at once.

 This is slightly different in the way that input is **buffered** into a temporary space.
-If you want to echo input to the console, this code won't work.
+If your goal is to echo input to the console, this code won't work.

-Go also implements an in-memory pipe: **io.Pipe()**.
+Let's see how we can do that using **io.Pipe()**.

+An **io.Pipe()** is an in-memory data pipe.
 What comes into the pipe must come out exactly as it was.
-We can reimplement the copy this way:
+To achieve immediate echo, we can therefore do the folllowing:

 {{<highlight go>}}
 // example 3: copy from stdin to stdout using a pipe